Fourth & Walnut Center

 The Fourth & Walnut Center (previously known by the names Clopay Building and the First National Bank Building) is a building in Cincinnati, Ohio.
-It was the tallest in the state from 1904 - 1913.
-The building was designed by D.H.
-Burnham and Company and completed in 1904.

-The architect Daniel Burnham of Chicago designed the Clopay Building (a combination of the words clothing and paper) in the Chicago school.
+Designed by Chicago architect Daniel Burnham of D.H.
+Burnham and Company, the building is an example of Chicago School architecture.
+The name "Clopay Building" was a portmanteau of "clothing" and "paper".
+It was the tallest building in the state from its completion in 1904 until 1913.
 The building was listed on the National Register of Historic Places in 2017.